Should You Get a New Construction Home Inspection? Our Best Buyer Advice

 Why should you get your new home inspected?

-One reason a buyer might be moved to buy a new construction home is the expectation that it will be free from issues found in aging houses — like outdated plumbing or electrical, and even cosmetic flaws.
-But even though a home is brand new, it can still have issues; in fact, sometimes issues in a home are indeed the direct result of its status as brand new construction.
+A buyer might be moved to buy a new-construction home because it is expected to be free from issues found in aging houses — like outdated plumbing or electrical and even cosmetic flaws.
+But even though a home is brand new, it can still have issues; in fact, sometimes issues in a home are indeed the direct result of its status as brand-new construction.

 In some cases, contractors work fast — too fast.
 Sometimes they’re building to the bare minimum of code.
-And frequently, they’re subcontracting out projects to a wide array of vendors, whose competence and diligence might range significantly.
+Frequently, they’re subcontracting out projects to a wide array of vendors, whose competence and diligence might range significantly.
 On top of all that, sometimes mistakes just plain happen.

 So the main takeaway is this: buyers should definitely not assume that their new home will be flawless just because it is new construction.